Ivan Kőszegi: Andrew's ally then enemy

 With the consent of Lodomer, Ivan Kőszegi offered the crown to the king's distant relative Andrew the Venetian.
-After twelve years, the pretender returned to Hungary at the beginning of 1290.
-He appointed Ivan Kőszegi as Ban of Slavonia and ispán of Vas County.
+After twelve years, the pretender returned to Hungary at the beginning of 1290, greeted him by Ivan Kőszegi and Benedict Rád, the new Bishop of Veszprém in Zadar.
+Ivan's aspiration against Ladislaus IV was also supported by Wenceslaus II of Bohemia.
+Andrew appointed Ivan Kőszegi as Ban of Slavonia and ispán of Vas County.
 Before Andrew was successful, however, Ivan's local enemy Arnold Hahót captured and sent him to the court of Duke Albert in Vienna.
 Ladislaus IV was assassinated by his Cuman subjects in July 1290.
 After his release, Archbishop Lodomer crowned Andrew III king in Székesfehérvár on 23 July 1290.
 Although Ivan Kőszegi and Lodomer jointly invited Andrew to the Hungarian throne, their motivation was different: the oligarch wanted a new controllable and weak-handed ruler to lead the kingdom instead of the unpredictable Ladislaus, while Lodomer and his suffragans were aimed to strengthen the royal power to put an end to the political anarchy.
 Due to his short-term interests in order to recover his lost castles and estates, Ivan initially supported Andrew's efforts.
 He handed over the dignity of Ban of Slavonia to his younger brother Henry by October 1290.
 Ivan was referred to as Master of the treasury from February to October 1291.
 He also administered the Bánya ispánate beside that.
 As Rudolf I of Germany attempted to bestow Hungary on his own son, Duke Albert of Austria, on 31 August 1290, Andrew III also had temporary interest community with the Kőszegis.
 At first, Andrew restored Óvár in April 1291.
 After the failure of the diplomatic negotiations between the two realms, Ivan and his two brothers participated in the king's military campaign in the summer of 1291, when the Hungarian troops invaded Austria, forcing Albert to withdraw his garrisons from the towns and fortresses – including Pressburg and Sopron – that he had captured two years before, many of which were held by the Kőszegis before their conquest.